 The results of operations for the interim periods presented are not necessarily indicative of results that may be expected for the year or future periods.
-The financial statements should be read in conjunction with our audited consolidated financial statements and the notes thereto for the year ended September 30, 2023, included in our Annual Report on Form 10-K for the fiscal year then ended (the "2023 10-K").
+The financial statements should be read in conjunction with our audited consolidated financial statements and the accompanying notes contained in our Annual Report on Form 10-K for the fiscal year ended September 30, 2023.
 We have continued to follow the accounting policies set forth in those financial statements.